geo4web-testbed/general/README.md

 The general repository is used to publish meeting minutes and other general stuff.

 ## the testbed
 Geonovum wants to know more about how to publish spatial data on the web in a usable manner.
-To this end we are running a testbed around these four research topics, three of which are already done.
+To this end we ran a testbed around these four research topics.

-The things we learned so far are summarized in the [Lessons Learned][29]
+The things we learned are summarized in the [Lessons Learned][29]

 The research topics are:
 *	Research topic #1: Modern ways of spatial data publication
   *	[Invitation to tender][16]
   *	Ran from May 17 - July 15 - extended until end of August
     *	[Repository][30] (report, presentation, code) of task 1 - publishing spatial data - By Triply
     *	[Repository][31] (report, presentation, code) of task 2 - using spatial data - By Alterra
     *	[Repository][32] (report, presentation, code) of task 2 - using spatial data - By Spotzi

 *	Research topic #2: A usable spatial data publication platform
   * [Demo platform][17]